Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Conclusion

 \section{Conclusion}

-{ } In summary, we have proposed an eTTI IF method to efficiently and accurately build the Feynman-Vernon IF as a Grassmann MPS, which is the computationally dominate step in the GTEMPO method to solve the AIM.
-Our method has a lower computational cost compared to the existing alternatives.
-The only additional source of error in the eTTI IF method, compared to the partial IF method, is the error occurred in approximating the hybridization function as a summation of exponential functions.
-Compared to the TTI IF method, the eTTI IF makes full use of the special properties of the Grassmann algebra, and is guaranteed to be more efficient and accurate as it suffers from fewer sources of error than the latter.
-Similar to the TTI IF method, the eTTI IF method can be straightforwardly applied to both finite- and infinite-time cases.
-In our numerical examples, we consider two commonly used bath spectral functions, and both the non-interacting and interacting cases.
-Our numerical results show that the eTTI IF method could reach a precision similar to the partial IF method, and that it is more accurate than the TTI IF method.
-Crucially, we observe that the eTTI IF method is at least one order of magnitude faster than the partial IF method and the TTI IF method.
-These results illustrate that our method can be used to greatly accelerate the solution of the AIM.
+{ } In summary, we have proposed an improved TTI IF method to efficiently and accurately construct the Feynman-Vernon IF as a Grassmann MPS, which is the computationally dominant step in the GTEMPO approach to solve the AIM.
+The iTTI IF method achieves a lower computational cost compared to the existing alternatives to build the MPS representation of the IF whiling maintaining the TTI property.
+Compared to the partial IF method, the only additional source of error in the iTTI IF method arises from approximating the hybridization function as a sum of exponential functions.
+Compared to the TTI IF method, the iTTI IF method fully exploits the structure of the Grassmann algebra, and is both more efficient and more accurate, as it involves fewer sources of error.
+Similar to the TTI IF method, the iTTI IF method can be straightforwardly applied to both finite- and infinite-time evolution.
+In our numerical benchmarks, we consider two commonly used bath spectral functions, and both the non-interacting and interacting cases.
+The results demonstrate that the iTTI IF method achieves an accuracy comparable to that of the partial IF method, while consistently outperforming the TTI IF method.
+Crucially, we find that the iTTI IF method is at least one order of magnitude faster than the partial IF and the TTI IF methods.
+These results establish the iTTI-IF method as an efficient tool for accelerating simulations of the AIM.

-For multi-orbital extensions of the AIM, the eTTI IF method can still be used to accelerate the step of building the GMPS for the IF of each flavor.
-However, the computational cost may no longer be dominated by this step, but by calculating the ADT or the observables instead~\cite{ChenGuo2024b}.
+For multi-orbital extensions of the AIM, the iTTI IF method can still be used to accelerate the construction of the GMPS representation of the IF of each flavor.
+However, in this case the overall computational cost may instead be dominated by the evaluation of the ADT or observables~\cite{ChenGuo2024b}.